legosx/symfony-art/README.md

 ### Browser

-To output a shape right in the browser open the main page: http://localhost:8000
+To output a shape right in the browser open the main page:

+http://localhost:8000

-By default Medium Star is outputted.
+By default random shape is outputted.

 If you want to output other shapes, use request parameters.